mapillary/inplace_abn/README.md

 **NOTE 2: we are only able to provide support for Linux platforms and CUDA versions >= 10.0**

+**NOTE 3: in general, it is not possible to load weights from a network trained with standard BN into an InPlace-ABN network without severe performance degradation, due to the different handling of BN scaling parameters**

 To install the package containing the iABN layers:
 ```bash
 pip install git+https://github.com/mapillary/inplace_abn.git@v1.0.11